 RECENT NEWS AND HIGHLIGHTS

-Farewell Milwaukee released their fourth full-length album, FM, on September 9th!
-The album received coverage from Glide, Minnesota Public Radio’s The Current, Hype Magazine, and The Alternate Root.
+Farewell Milwaukee's fourth full-length album, FM, released September 2016, received coverage from Glide, Minnesota Public Radio’s The Current, Hype Magazine, and The Alternate Root.
 Previous albums received praise from American Songwriter, City Pages, and OnMilwaukee, among others.

-- Group has previously acted as direct support for the Lumineers, J.D.
-McPherson, Blitzen Trapper, Truth & Salvage Co., Mason Jennings, Noah & the Whale, and more!
+- Previously acted as direct support for the Lumineers, J.D.
+McPherson, Blitzen Trapper, Truth & Salvage Co., Mason Jennings, Noah & the Whale, and more.
 Recent videos have been premiered by Paste, PopMatters, and American Songwriter while being featured on CMT.

 - Multiple tracks featured on the Cities 97 Sampler alongside Mumford & Sons, Adele, Amos Lee, and more!